 (To stop the slideshow and expand the pictures, click on the current photograph below)

-November 14, 2022, Update – While this “Classifind” expired recently, given the seller’s history, we suspect it may not actually be sold yet.
+February 6, 2023, Update – While this “Classifind” expired recently, given the seller’s history, we suspect it may not be sold yet.
 For now, we’re labeling this ride “Sold?”
 However, we will keep an eye out for an updated listing.
 In the interim, please reach out either by email or call Rudy directly if you’d like to be informed when we come across something similar.

 October 7, 2022 Update – After a two-month pause following the expiration of their fifth listing, we came across a new Craigslist ad for this rare Mercedes 380SLC we’ve been tracking the sale of since February of this year.
 After unsuccessfully trying to sell their Mercedes at $50,000 and then $45,000, this time around, the seller is now asking $35,000.
 While a step in the right direction, this asking price is still averaging $15,000 above several price guide estimates.

 August 21, 2022, Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?” unless we come across a fresh listing.

 July 10, 2022 Update – The seller just replaced their expiring fourth Craigslist ad with a fifth listing.
 In it, the pictures, description, and lowered asking price of $45,000 all remain the same.

 June 9, 2022 Update – The private seller replaced their third expiring listing with a fresh Craigslist ad.
 In it, their still-too-high asking price of $45,000 remains in place.